dadoluca/WarProject-RebuildAI/datapreprocessing/README.md

-# Data process and format
+# Rebuild AI - Abstract processing pipeline
 This section processes academic paper data to extract and analyze information about AI applications in post-war contexts.
 The system cleans CSV data of research papers list, then uses Google's Gemini AI to generate structured insights about AI applications, their benefits, risks, and mitigation strategies - with a focus on post-conflict scenarios.

 ### Key Features